DScheglov/mongoose-schema-jsonschema/README.md

 - version 2.1.0 - Support for <mongoose@7.x.x> and Node v14.x, v16.x, v18.x
 - version 2.2.0 - Support for <mongoose@8.x.x> and Node v20.x.
 Node v14.x is no longer supported (use v2.1.0 of the lib)
 - version 2.2.1 - fix for `required` fields: if `required` is a function, it is not considered as required field
+- version 3.0.0 - breaking changes on Array with `required`: the `minItems` constraint is removed from JSON schema

 ## Supported versions